Do history students feel overloaded by workload?

 Research projects and dissertations intensify workload because they require sustained self‑management, detective‑style source work and sophisticated academic writing.
 Students identify and interpret primary materials, situate them within historiography, and produce sustained arguments.

-Staff mitigate pressure by providing staged milestones, methodology workshops, and one‑to‑one tutorials focused on scoping, data management and drafting.
-Clear assessment briefs, annotated exemplars and transparent marking criteria reduce rework and last‑minute escalation.
+Staff mitigate pressure by providing staged milestones, methodology workshops, and one‑to‑one tutorials focused on scoping, data management, and drafting.
+Clear assessment briefs, annotated exemplars, and transparent marking criteria reduce rework and last‑minute escalation.

 How do assessment methods affect workload perception?

-In history, student comments often highlight uncertainty about expectations and how work is judged, with marking criteria trending most negative.
+In history, student comments often highlight uncertainty about expectations and how work is judged, and marking criteria (see history students’ views on marking criteria) tend to attract the most negative sentiment.
 Programmes can respond by publishing checklist‑style rubrics, exemplars at key grade bands, and feedback aligned to those criteria, with realistic turnaround times.
 Reducing duplication across modules and sequencing deadlines at programme level lowers cumulative pressure.

 Which support systems reduce workload strain?